Governor signs bill to overhaul oversight of Louisiana School for the Deaf, Visually Impaired

 That review concluded the Special School District would benefit from having a board devoted to its oversight and a long-term plan and funding source.

-The bill was backed by BESE, the Governor's Council on Disability Affairs and the Louisiana Association of Public Charter Schools.
+The bill was backed by BESE, the Governor's Council on Disability Affairs, Louisiana Association of Public Charter Schools, Louisiana Association of the Deaf, Deaf Focus and the Louisiana Budget Project.

 The Special School District was authorized by the Legislature in 1977.